Hello, I'm Sarah Writtenhouse.

 Wouldn’t you love a technology crystal ball you can gaze into and see what new and exciting innovations are coming?
 I certainly would.

 When I was a kid, my dad worked for Apple, and we had a couple of Apple II computers set up in our unfinished basement.
-I remember the graphics were made up of keyboard characters arranged across the screen to make shapes.
-I spent hours playing Star Trek, battling Ks (Klingons) and saving my progress to an 8 in. floppy disk with “Sarah’” written on it in marker.
+I remember the graphics were made up of keyboard characters arranged across the screen to form shapes.
+I spent hours playing Star Trek, battling Ks (Klingons), and saving my progress to an 8-inch floppy disk labeled “Sarah” in marker.

-Later, my dad got a job at Digital Equipment Corporation (DEC), the mainframe computer company.
-Visiting his office was memorable, especially the “computer room”.
-It was encased in glass so visitors could see the computers in action.
-I vividly remember watching the magnetic tape reels spinning forward and backwards over and over again.
-It wasn’t until years later in my Finite State Machine class at UC San Diego, that I understood what the reels were doing.
+Later, my dad got a job at Digital Equipment Corporation (DEC), a mainframe computer company.
+Visiting his office was unforgettable, especially the “computer room.”
+It was encased in glass so visitors could watch the machines in action.
+I vividly remember the magnetic tape reels spinning forward and backward over and over again.
+It wasn’t until years later, in my Finite State Machine class at UC San Diego, that I understood what those reels were doing.

 Teraflops

-UCSD is home of the San Diego Supercomputer Center (SDSC).
-One of my fondest college memories was a tour of the facility.
-The main datacenter was full of Sun and Cray machines.
-It also had a cutting-edge, 3D printer students could use if they signed up on the clip board hanging on the wall.
-We were told the supercomputer was capable of processing more than a teraflop (over a trillion computations per second).
-That made my heart skip a beat, I was in love.
+UC San Diego is home to the San Diego Supercomputer Center (SDSC).
+One of my favorite college memories was touring the facility.
+The data center was filled with Sun and Cray machines, and it even had a cutting-edge 3D printer students could use if they signed up on a clipboard hanging on the wall.
+We were told the supercomputer could process more than a teraflop—over a trillion computations per second.
+That made my heart skip a beat.
+I was hooked.

-I took an internship at a Biotech company that designed cloning systems for the Human Genome Mapping project.
-I tested software, hardware and helped migrate our codebase from Visual C++ to .NET when it was released in 2002.
-It was an exciting time.
+I later took an internship at a biotech company that designed cloning systems for the Human Genome Mapping Project.
+I tested software and hardware and helped migrate the codebase from Visual C++ to .NET when it was released in 2002.
+It was an exciting time to be in tech.

 Comments